Accelerating the decarbonisation of district heating networks through mandatory connection

 – For existing buildings, the obligation only applies if there is a need to change the main components of the current heating system.
 However, as buildings’ owners don’t have the obligation to declare their heating system changes, cities are unable to control, and the enforcement relies on the goodwill of buildings’ owners, despite cities’ publicity of the measure.

-Municipalities are central actor to organise the market
+Municipalities are central actors to organise the market

 The question of investment is always a sensitive question when discussing district heating networks.
 Mai Muhammad, from the City of Aberdeen City, presented the freshly designed strategy of the Scottish government to tackle this issue.
 Scotland published a Heat Networks Act aiming at fostering the development of heat networks in the country.
 It introduced the notion of heat network permits, which were intended to help de-risk investment by providing a degree of certainty with regards to the likely customer base.
 Permits would be awarded, following a competition, to a single, winning bidder providing exclusivity to develop heat networks in some districts for a specified number of years.
 In parallel, the Act also introduced transfer schemes, to ensure continuity of supply for consumers and enabling a smooth transition between operators if an operator would cease activity.
 In parallel, the Heat Networks Act tasks municipalities to assess techno-economic feasibility of buildings to be connected to district heating and to deliver licences to DH operators to guarantee their capabilities.
 Only licensed DH companies can join bidding competition to get DH permits.